nuclearcat/kcidb/doc/submitter_guide.md

 Example: `"FAIL"`

-##### `waived`
-True if the test status should be ignored.

-Could be used for reporting test results without affecting the overall test status and alerting the subscribers.
-For example, for collecting test reliability statistics when the test is first introduced, or is being fixed.

-Example: `false`

 ##### `path`
 Dot-separated path to the node in the test classification tree the executed test belongs to.
 The empty string signifies the root of the tree, i.e. all